-In 2015, British authorities identified 3,266 human trafficking victims, a 39 percent increase from the previous year, which in turn had seen a 34 percent increase from the year before.
-Worst case scenario: More people are being trafficked.
-Best case scenario: Authorities are doing a better job of pin-pointing victims.
+In 2015, British authorities identified 3,266 human trafficking victims, a 39 percent increase on the previous year, which in turn had seen a 34 percent increase on the year before that.
+Worst case scenario: more people are being trafficked; best case scenario: authorities are doing a better job of pin-pointing victims.
 Either way, it's clear that trafficking and slavery are both big problems facing the UK.
-Parliament passed a new law—the Modern Slavery Bill—in 2015 specifically to help authorities tackle the problem.
+Parliament passed a new law – the Modern Slavery Bill – in 2015 specifically to help authorities tackle the problem.

-Many of the modern slavery cases that make the national news seem to relate to domestic servitude: people being kept in a home and forced to perform housework without pay, like the three women freed from a house in central London after 30 years in 2013, or the 28-year-old woman rescued from an address in the English town of Rochdale this past weekend.
+Many of the modern slavery cases that make the national news seem to relate to domestic servitude: people being kept in a home and forced to perform housework without pay, like the three women freed from a Lambeth house after 30 years in 2013, or the 28-year-old woman rescued from an address in Rochdale this past weekend.

-Through the Home Office, I was able to set up a meeting with "K," a Hungarian man—and a victim of that exact kind of enslavement—in his mid-30s.
+Through the Home Office, I was able to set up a meeting with "K", a Hungarian man – and a victim of that exact kind of enslavement – in his mid-thirties.
 He agreed to talk to me on the condition of anonymity.
-Sitting down opposite him at a cafe in southeast England, K, dressed all in black and nervously clutching a coffee, took a deep breath and began to tell me his story.
+Sitting down opposite him at a cafe in South East England, K – dressed all in black and nervously clutching a coffee – took a deep breath and began to tell me his story.

 Adopted at three years old with his younger brother, he never knew his birth parents.
-The brothers were raised in a small Hungarian city, not far from the Slovenian border.
-When his adopted father passed away, K took a job in a factory to pay the bills.
+The brothers were raised in a small Hungarian city, not far from the Slovenian border, and once his adopted father passed away, K took a job in a factory to pay the bills.

 "I worked there until my car accident in 2002," he said.

 Following the crash, K spent three months in a coma and another six months piecing his life together.
-His memory was impaired, and it wasn't until he found old receipts and letters in his bags that he was able to figure out where he used to be employed.
-"I went to work and asked if they knew me, and soon, they had me back on the floor," he recalled, sipping his coffee.
+His memory was impaired, and it wasn't until he found old receipts and letters in his bags that he could work out where he used to be employed.
+"I went to work and asked if they knew me, and soon they had me back on the floor," he recalled, sipping his coffee.

-He may have found the place, but operating the machinery he used to be an expert at was now a struggle, and before long he was let go.
+He may have found the place, but operating the machinery he used to be a dab hand at was now a struggle, and before long he was let go.

-After a few years of sleeping rough—and a short time working for a local pimp, before apparently handing him over to the police—K heard of an opportunity to make a new start.
-"Someone told me about a job in England and about this family who was arranging to take people," he told me.
+After a few years of sleeping rough – and a short time working for a local pimp, before apparently handing him over to the police – K heard of an opportunity to make a new start.
+"Someone told me about a job in England, and about this family who were arranging to take people," he told me.
 "Now I had this get-out.
 I mean, I couldn't speak English and couldn't get there on my own, but I felt like I needed to run."

 The deal was done within two weeks.
-K met the trafficker, had his documents copied, and booked his flights.
+K met the trafficker, had his documents copied and the flights were booked.
 It's not really what I'd envisioned as a route into slavery: no abduction, no coercing, ostensibly no shady business.
-We'd been chatting for a good half an hour at this point, and for the first time, I interrupted K mid-flow.
+We'd been chatting for a good half an hour at this point, and for the first time I interrupted K mid-flow.
 "What were you expecting to happen?"
 I asked him.
 "Did you know you were volunteering yourself into modern day slavery?"

 Everything was paid for and the escape route laid out: K would be in England by October of 2004.

-The website modernslavery.co.uk, run by the Home Office and supported by the National Society for the Prevention of Cruelty to Children, says modern slavery victims in the UK have come from a number of countries—Nigeria, Albania, and Vietnam among them—with 90 from the UK identified in 2013.
-Hungary is another country that comes up often in people trafficking and enslavement cases, most recently in January of this year, when a West Yorkshire factory owner was found guilty of employing a large number of Hungarians as a "slave workforce."
+The website modernslavery.co.uk, run by the Home Office and supported by the NSPCC, says modern slavery victims in the UK have come from a number of countries – Nigeria, Albania and Vietnam among them – with 90 from the UK identified in 2013.
+Hungary is another country that comes up often in people trafficking and enslavement cases, most recently in January of this year, when a West Yorkshire factory owner was found guilty of employing a large number of Hungarians as a "slave workforce".